Kids of All Ages (Three-Day) Itinerary

 Finally, eat dinner at CHUBurger, an Oskar Blues Brewery restaurant.
 CHUBurger is a craft-casual burger place that serves up farm-fresh, local favorites.
 You’ll enjoy their burgers, hand-cut fries and handshakes or root beer floats.
 They also have fish sandwiches and veggie burgers, salads and a kid’s menu for all appetites.
 Kids eat free every Tuesday and Sunday night from 5 p.m. – close (with a minimum $10 food order).

-Here are some additional parks and restaurants to visit during your stay:
+Here are some additional parks to visit during your stay:

 Collyer Park, one of three original parks in Longmont dating back to 1871, offers lots of big, shady trees to enjoy a picnic.
 Kids refer to this park as “train park” because of the train-shaped playground it offers.
 The park also offers sand volleyball, tennis and pickleball courts, shelters and picnic tables.